LSBUGPG/OrbitingCamera/Assets/ComponentPackages/OrbitingCamera/Documentation/Manual.md

 # Orbiting Behaviour

-Add the script `Orbit.cs` to the object that you want to orbit.
+Add the script `Orbit.cs` to the camera that you want to orbit.
 Set the object that you want it to orbit as the `target` of the orbit script.

 The default speed of the orbit is 90 degrees per second.
 You can change this with the `speed` parameter.